music-suite/music-suite/docs/src/User-Guide.md

     b = parts' .~ trombones $ newPattern [c,d,e] |* (3/8)
 ```

-You can adjust the "phase" of a pattern using delay.
+You can adjust the "phase" of a pattern using @[delay].
 This is useful together with the composition operator:

 ```music+haskell
 fmap Just $ renderPattern (a <> b <> delay (1/4) c <> delay (1/4) d) (0 <-> 2)